nasa/progpy/sphinx-config/prog_models_guide.rst

 Parameters are used to configure the behavior of a model.
 For parameterized :term:`physics-based<physics-based model>` models, parameters are used to configure the general system to match the behavior of the specific system.
 For example, parameters of the general battery model can be used to configure the model to describe the behavior of a specific battery.

-Models define a ``default_parameters`` property, that are the default parameters for that model.
+Models define a ``default_parameters`` property- the default parameters for that model.
 After construction, the parameters for a specific model can be accessed using the *parameters* property.
 For example, for a model `m`

 .. code-block:: python

     >>> print(m.parameters)

-Parameters can be set one of three ways: in model construction, using the *parameters* property after construction, or using Parameter Estimation feature (See :ref:`Parameter Estimation`).
+Parameters can be set in model construction, using the *parameters* property after construction, or using Parameter Estimation feature (See :ref:`Parameter Estimation`).
 The first two are illustrated below:

 .. code-block:: python

-    >>> m = SomeModel(some_parameter = 10.2, some_other_parameter = 2.5)
+    >>> m = SomeModel(some_parameter=10.2, some_other_parameter=2.5)
     >>> m.parameters['some_parameter'] = 11.2  # Overriding parameter

 The specific parameters are very specific to the system being modeled.
 For example, a battery might have parameters for the capacity and internal resistance.
 When using provided models, see the documentation for that model for details on parameters supported.